1. Marketing In Virtual Experiences

-As virtual events and experiences grow in web3 spaces like Decentraland, Sandbox, and others, NFTs will quickly become an integral part of a large percentage of companies marketing strategies.
+As virtual events and experiences grow in web3 spaces like Decentraland, Sandbox, and others, NFTs will quickly become integral to a large percentage of a company’s marketing strategies.
 In addition, since NFTs are programmable, companies will likely continue innovating and developing new ways to use the technology to engage their consumers in exciting ways.

 Top 10 Must-Know Statistics

 - According to 2021 data from EventTrack, 91% of customers would be more likely to purchase products or services from a brand after participating in a branded experience.
 (EventTrack)

 - According to data from Hubspot’s Marketing Industry Trends Report, experiential marketing has been ranked as one of the top five strategies companies use to market their products and services to customers.
 (Hubspot)